 CBSE

-There have been constant changes by the Government of India in the CBSE board because the needs and objectives of education are constantly changing, due to these reasons, there are constant amendments in the organization and objectives of education.
+The government of India has constantly changed the CBSE board because the needs and objectives of education are constantly changing.
+Due to these reasons, there are constant amendments in the organization and objectives of education.

-The Central Board of Secondary Education (CBSE) is an autonomous body of the Ministry of Education (Formerly known as Human Resource Development, MHRD).
-Presently the various examinations in India are conducted under this.
+The Central Board of Secondary Education (CBSE) is an autonomous body under the Ministry of Education (formerly known as Human Resource Development, MHRD).
+Presently, various examinations in India are conducted under this board.

 History of Central Board of Secondary Education (CBSE)